To:Spain, Sant Feliu de G (...)

 From:United Kingdom, Aberystwyth

 From:United Kingdom, Huddersfield

-Packing and securing your belongings for shipment
+Packing and securing your belongings for the time of the removal

-The cost of removal
+Prices of removal

 The cost of removal is quite hard to estimate, as it changes, sometimes drastically because of how much the cargo weights and how big it is as well as how long the route is.
 If you are transporting a lot of fragile items, the cost is likely to be higher.
 The same goes for removals between countries – domestic routes are normally less pricey than shipping your things across borders.